Women’s Health Research

 Chances are, you or someone you know suffers from endometriosis.
-The condition affects more than 10 million women in the United States.
-Every woman with endometriosis is affected in a different way; some experience pain, others infertility, others problems with their periods, and some have no symptoms at all.
+The condition affects 176 million women worldwide.1 Every woman with endometriosis is affected in a different way; some experience pain, others infertility, others problems with their periods, and some have no symptoms at all.
 Endometriosis occurs when the tissue that normally lines the inside of the uterus (womb) appears in other parts of the body, most commonly in the pelvis.

-The study Juneau Biosciences is undertaking is designed to identify the genes that contribute to the development of endometriosis.
-Once the genes involved are identified, we plan to develop a noninvasive diagnostic test and improved treatments of endometriosis based on that test.
+Juneau Biosciences is developing a non-invasive diagnostic test designed to identify the genes that contribute to the development of endometriosis.
+This test will allow for improved treatments of endometriosis.